vedph/gve-doc/usage/hints.md

 This way, with a few symbols we can economically represent the signs of a whole corpus, and also implicitly provide their symbolic classification over all texts.

+## Understanding Hints

+Hints are all non-textual signs on the document which hint at a specific operation.
+For instance, typically when I draw a line on a word, this line sign means that I want to delete that word.
+So, the line here hints at a deletion operation.

 ## Designing Hints

 To design a hint, you typically use a combination of tools: